csutedja/Dell-T3610-OpenCore-Build/README.md

 ##### What works:
-- GPU acceleration (I use a PowerColor RX 550 with no official Mac support, read in the Extras section for a fix.)
+- Metal GPU (RX 550 users can see Extras section for a potential fix)
 - App Store
 - iMessage/FaceTime (requires generated iMacPro1,1 SMBIOS)
 - Ethernet